What are emitters?

 Are my DTA emitters adjustable?

-The DTA emitters also known as the "Take Apart Emitter" or "Flag Emitter" is not adjustable, however it is a basic type of emitter, which means pressure (PSI) can affect its output.
+The DTA emitters also known as the "Take Apart Emitter" or "Flag Emitter" are not adjustable, however it is a basic type of emitter, which means pressure (PSI) can affect its output.
 Running it at lower pressures will reduce its flow (GPH).

 Can I go from a hose start right into DET without a mainline?